flatironinstitute/sciware/20_Documentation/main.md

 https://emcee.readthedocs.io/en/stable/tutorials/quickstart/
 https://github.com/fruzsinaagocs/oscode/blob/master/examples/cosmology.ipynb

-- Fully worked (and working!) examples: many of us learn by example
+- Fully worked (and working!) examples: many learn by example
   - Ideally cover the full gamut of what people would want to do with your tool
 - *how to solve a particular problem* rather than *how to use a particular function*
-- Audience: everyone, but start with novice user, advanced later
+- Audience: everyone, start with novice user, then advanced
-- make sure it stays up-to-date as your methods/APIs/design decisions change!
+- make sure it stays up-to-date as your code/APIs/design decisions change!

 ## Documentation is a form of publication